What are the non-surgical treatments for arthritis?

 Unfortunately, there are no known medications or other treatments that can slow the loss of cartilage or make new cartilage.

 Rheumatoid arthritis: Treatment for rheumatoid arthritis includes many of the same treatments used for osteoarthritis; however, these measures alone are not enough.
-It is now understood that the treatment must also include medications that can not only help symptoms, but also slow the progression (advance) of disease.
-These drugs include disease modifying anti-rheumatic drugs (DMARDs) such as methotrexate and the newer biologic agents.
-Oral glucocorticoids, such as prednisone, can be used to help reduce symptoms, but they do not appear to be disease modifying.
+It is now understood that the treatment must also include medications that can not only help symptoms but also slow the progression (advance) of disease.
+These drugs include disease-modifying anti-rheumatic drugs (DMARDs) such as methotrexate and newer biologic agents.
+Oral glucocorticoids, such as prednisone, can be used to help reduce symptoms, but they do not appear to be disease-modifying.
 Also, the risks of glucocorticoids tend to outweigh the benefits.

 What are the surgical treatment options for arthritis of the wrist and hand?